KING-TV: History

 Once the Federal Communications Commission (FCC)-imposed freeze on television station license awards ended in 1952, KING-TV lost its monopoly in the market.
 During 1953, the Seattle–Tacoma area received three new stations: KTNT-TV (channel 11, now KSTW) debuted in March as the market's CBS outlet; while NBC went to KMO-TV (channel 13, now KCPQ), which signed on in August.
 NBC moved a few months later to KOMO-TV (channel 4), which went on the air in December.
 By the end of the year, KING-TV was left with poor-performing ABC and DuMont, the latter of which ceased operations in 1956.
 Subsequently, Bullitt lobbied NBC for a group affiliation for her stations, and in October 1958, KING-TV and KGW-TV in Portland began carrying NBC programming.
 In Seattle, channel 5 shared NBC and ABC with KOMO-TV for most of the 1958–59 television season.
 On September 27, 1959, KING-TV became an exclusive NBC station and KOMO-TV affiliated with ABC full-time.
-KING-TV is one of a few handful of stations in the country to have held a primary affiliation with all of the "Big Three" networks."KOMO-TV joins ABC."
-Broadcasting, April 13, 1959, pg.
-99.
+KING-TV is one of a few handful of stations in the country to have held a primary affiliation with all of the "Big Three" networks.

 Dissatisfied with Stimson Bullitt's management style, Dorothy Bullitt, and Mr. Bullitt's sisters, arranged for his voluntary resignation from King Broadcasting in 1972.
 Stimson sold his company shares to his sisters, Harriet and Patsy.
 He then received control of the family's real estate interests.
 Ancil Payne, who had served as general manager of the company's Portland stations since 1965, became president and CEO.
 By the 1970s and 1980s, KING-TV was the flagship of a growing regional media empire which at various times included ventures in publishing, the film industry, cable television systems (under the name of King Videocable, the assets of which have by now been absorbed into Comcast) and even various timber assets in the Far East.